pcg79/Reminders-Addon/README.md

-/reminders - Toggles the Reminders UI open or closed /reminders (show|open) - Opens the Reminders UI /reminders debug - Toggles debugging for the app /reminders delete id - Deletes the reminder with the id.
+/reminders - Toggles the Reminders UI open or closed /reminders (show|open) - Opens the Reminders UI /reminders eval - Forces an evaluation of your reminders /reminders debug - Toggles debugging for the app /reminders delete id - Deletes the reminder with the id.
 Can get the id by turning on debugging.
 /reminders reset - Deletes all your reminders.
 Use with caution.
 Not reversible.